shubhampatel464/BMP/FrontEnd/Student/README.md

 The Login view is the main entry point for the web-app.
 It includes a form for users to enter their credentials and submit them for authentication.

 ## QrCode:
 The QrCode view displays a QR code generated from the user's data.
-It includes a form for entering the data and a component for displaying the QR code.

 ## Profile:
 The Profile view displays the user's profile information.
 It includes a profile card component that shows the user's name, email, and other details.